iszczesniak/cpp/move/index.md

 (i.e., whether the copy or the move version is chosen) depends on the category of the source expression, and the availability of the copy and move overloads.
-The same rules apply as in the overload resolution for [a function overloaded with reference types] (../references/index.md#reference-type-and-function-overload-resolution).
+The same rules apply as in the overload resolution for [a function overloaded with reference types](../references/index.md#reference-type-and-function-overload-resolution).

 ## Special member functions